GeorgePatsias/Cypriot-Telno-Wordlists/README.md

 # Cypriot Telno Wordlists

 This repository contains wordlists with all possible combinations of Cypriot telephone numbers, landline or mobile numbers for any operator, each composed by 8 characters longs including the region code.
+8000000 Differnet Combinations.

 ## Details
 #### Landline